jasongaylord/JasonGaylord.com/_posts/2021/09/2021-09-17-techsmith-coaches-eye-retiring.md

 {% include open-thumbnail.html path="2021/09/17/coachs-eye-sample.png" alt="Sample Coach's Eye Screenshot" %}

 There are a few alternatives that have been recommended, but there are very few that work on both iOS and Android devices.
-The best alternative I have found is an app called [Onform](https://jasong.us/3Errbfu), however I've never used it.
-I may try this upcoming weekend.
+The best alternative I have found is an app called [Onform](https://jasong.us/3Errbfu), however I've never used it and it lacks a coaches app for Android.